 - Sign the register book – The family will keep the register book as a memento for years.
 Be sure to include your full name, and if you feel necessary provide your relationship to the deceased.

 - Give a gift – Often families request specific contributions be made to the charity of the family’s choice, or you can send flowers or offer a commitment of service to the family at a later date.
-Cooking them dinner, or offering to clean up their house, any of the “little” things that may be neglected while a family deals with death are others gifts you ca. Make sure you provide a signed card so the family knows who gave the gift.
+Cooking them dinner, or offering to clean up their house, any of the “little” things that may be neglected while a family deals with death, are other gifts you can give.
+Make sure you provide a signed card so the family knows who gave the gift.

 - Keep in Touch – You may feel that the family needs their space and time to grieve, but a simple phone call or note after the funeral lets the family know you care.
 With social networking leaving a quick note is as simple as a click of a mouse.
 The months following a death is when grieving friends and family need the most support.